 New York is in trouble.
 It may not seem that way from newspaper headlines or with all the cranes in the sky all over town but, trust me, New York is in trouble.
 If, as they say, as New York goes, so goes other cities, others should take heed.

 I started writing about this city and its rebirth in the late 60s and through the 1970s at the old, pre-Murdoch New York Post, when experts still thought the city was doomed.
 Then in several books I observed the same process of slow, citizen-based rebirth in other cities.
 Experts said the organic rebirth I was observing was too small, ad hoc, not significant.
 In New York and elsewhere, those experts didn’t know how to observe correctly how the process was actually unfolding on the ground in contrast to their theories, plans and statistics.
-Planners predicted New York’s population would not top 5 million and that the suburbs would keep luring away urban residents.
+Planners predicted that New York City’s population would continue to plummet and that the suburbs would keep luring away residents.
 Similar predictions were made in other cities.

 Yet, people were starting to trickle back to New York or resist the suburban lure.
 In neighborhood by neighborhood, citizen activists took on the challenges in their own backyard.
 Community Development Corporations formed to revive abandoned buildings and create affordable housing.
 Historic preservationists staved off the bulldozers and then reclaimed the buildings now, so valuable, that developers want to build near them.